neo-project/docs/en-us/node/private-chain.md

 First modify the `Magic` value.
 Magic is used to identify the source network of the message, and specifying a different Magic ensures that different network information in the AntShares block are not sent to other networks, during transmission.

 > [!Note]
-> The type of Magic is uint, so note that the value you fill in is in the range [0 - 4294967295].
+> The type of Magic is unit, so note that the value you fill in is in the range [0 - 4294967295].

 Modify the `StandbyValidators`, and fill in the 4 public keys recorded in step 3, here.